lazarporter/octo/README.md

 # Testing

-This repo uses [Jest](https://jestjs.io/) for testing.
-The convention is to put each component's test file next to the component file.
+This repo uses [Jest](https://jestjs.io/) for unit testing and Cypress for end-to-end testing.
+The convention is to put each component's unit test file next to the component file.

+## Jest unit tests

 ```bash
 npm test